zesk/build/docs/tools/documentation.md

 1. `documentDirectory` is scanned for files which look like `*.md`
 1. `documentationTemplateDirectoryCompile` is called for each one

-If the `cacheDirectory` is supplied, it's used to store values and hashes of the various files to avoid having to regenerate each time.
+If the `cacheDirectory` is supplied, it\'s used to store values and hashes of the various files to avoid having to regenerate each time.

 #### Arguments